Assmaaa1/CPU-Temperature-Reading/README.md

 The build in 12-bit ADC is used during the test

 Hardware : STM32F411E-DISCO
-Software : Keil uvision , version 6
+Software : Keil uvision version 6

-Note : A USB TO UART Adapter is used to connect the  Laptop to the UART peripheral of the board
+Programming Language : C